eviemayy/RockPaperScissorsGame/README.md

-# RockPaperScissorsGame
+# Rock Paper Scissors Game
-Basic javascript game
+Basic javascript game I coded to work on javascript skills.
+Most of the code credit goes to DevEd on Youtube.